sungchang79/RDS-FOR-SQLSERVER/zh/database-connection.md

 ## Database > RDS for SQL Server > Database Access

 Access is not directly allowed to an operating system of a database instance but is available only via such port entered when creating a database instance.

+## Domain

+Once the DB instance is created, an internal domain is issued.
+The internal domain is accessible through the VPC subnet.
+Using the floating IP will additionally issue an external domain which can be accessed externally.
+The domain is written in the form of `xxxx.yyyy.sqlserver.rds.cloud.toast.com`.
+A random string of 32 characters replaces `xxxx`, and either `internal` (for internal domains) or `external` (for external domains) replaces `yyyy`.

 ## Database Port